aaridwann/Surplus/README.md

 2. Push, commit many times in the forked repo as you want, but also consider meaningful commit names, time will be counted right after your init commit
 3. Add /firmanserdana as contributors
 4. Update readme as how to use the code and app (will be checked blindly, so ensure pre/post-steps/configuration will also be provided)
-5. Developemt last step/commit => create a merge request into the main branch, add /firmanserdana as the reviewer
+5. Development last step/commit => create a merge request into the main branch, add /firmanserdana as the reviewer

 ## Marking and Plus Points
 This list is just a guidance, if it's not possible to do the mandatory list, please note it into your readme